compound-finance/comet/contracts/migrator/README.md

 #### Inputs

  - `uint fee0`: The fee for borrowing token0 from pool.
-Ingored.
+Ignored.
  - `uint fee1`: The fee for borrowing token1 from pool.
-Ingored.
+Ignored.
- - `calldata data`: The data encoded above, which is the ABI-encoding of XXX.
+ - `calldata data`: The data encoded above, which is the ABI-encoding of `MigrationCallbackData`.

 #### Bindings